gobbyo/IoT/docs/tutorial-configure.md

 You'll need a cloud developer set up in order to deploy Azure services and remotely code your device.
 This tutorial must be completed before any other tutorials: you'll install Visual Studio Code, a few extensions, and Git for windows.
 Finally, you'll install Python, Azure Maps and Identity Python client libraries.

+## Prerequisites

+- Your own Windows machine or having completed the tutorial to [Configure your Windows Machine](tutorial-configure.md)

 ## Install Visual Studio Code and Extensions

 1. Install [Visual Studio Code](https://code.visualstudio.com/Download) for Windows.
 Allow Visual Studio Code to launch.